aimhubio/aim/docs/source/apps/experiment_tracker/prophet_tracker.rst

 .. code-block:: python

-    from aimstack.prophet_tracker.loggers import BaseLogger as AimLogger
+    from aimstack.experiment_tracker.prophet import Logger as AimLogger

 Step 2: After initializing a Prophet model, instantiate the AimLogger with your Prophet model.